 Examples of common reasonable accommodations for individuals with diabetes

-- Breaks to check blood sugar levels, eat a snack, take medication, or go to the bathroom
+- Breaks to check blood glucose (blood sugar) levels, eat a snack, take medication, or go to the bathroom

-- A place to rest until blood sugar levels become normal
+- A place to rest until blood glucose levels become normal

 - The ability to keep diabetes supplies and food nearby

-- The ability to test blood sugar and inject insulin anywhere at work
+- The ability to test blood glucose and inject insulin anywhere at work

 - If requested, a private area to test blood glucose or administer insulin